Holland & Barrett

 Our Policies

 Holland & Barrett respects international principles of Human Rights and our policies are aligned with the above international conventions.
-We have several policies, with ownership at Company board level, that aim to protect employee welfare and basic human rights within our business and our supply chains.
 The policies reflect our commitment to act ethically and with integrity in all our business relationships, helping to ensure that slavery and human trafficking is not taking place anywhere in our business.

 In 2016, we published our first policy on Modern Slavery & Human Trafficking and our commitment to ensure that no Modern Slavery takes place in any part of our organisation or supply chain.
 In 2018, we adopted a more formal Modern Slavery policy, the Modern Slavery & Human Trafficking Policy (the “Policy”), aimed at ensuring Modern Slavery takes place in any part of our organisation or supply chain The Policy highlights the importance to colleagues to: